ioBroker/ioBroker.sonoff/README.md

 States:

-* `modeLedExor` - exor for white LEDs and color leds => if the white LEDs are switched on, color LEDs are switched off and vice versa (default true)
+* `modeLedExor` - exor for white LEDs and color LEDs => if the white LEDs are switched on, color LEDs are switched off and vice versa (default true)
 * `modeReadColors` - allow for color read from MQTT (default false)

 ## Changelog

 ### 2.4.0 (2021-02-04)
-* (anwa) add several datapoints
+* (anwa) add several data points
-* (anwa) Fix tranlation for 'ignorePings'
+* (anwa) Fix translation for 'ignorePings'
 * (anwa) Fix wrong unit for humidity
 * (anwa) Config option to create a complete object tree instead of a flat structure
 * (anwa) Change Action type to string